The best restaurants at Disney World in 2021

 - Best meal for teens and tweens: Storybook Dining at Artist Point (currently closed)

-- Best high-end meal: Victoria & Albert’s (currently closed).
-A good substitute is California Grill.
+- Best high-end meal: Victoria & Albert’s (currently closed) but a good substitute is California Grill.

 - Best quick service: Satu’li Canteen